Health Professionals and Partners

 • Documented active TB disease or a well-documented history of adequate treatment for TB infection or disease in the past

-• Received live virus immunization with the past 4 weeks
+• Received live virus immunization within the past 4 weeks

 Vaccination with live viruses may interfere with TST reactions.
 For persons scheduled to receive a TST, testing should be done as follows: